abdennour/hijri-date/README.md

 # History of releases :

+   * **0.2.2** :

+      - fix a bug related  to english localisation .

+      - overload constructor to accept default month (1) and default (date : 1)

+      - add documentation

    * **0.2.0**  :

        - The first bundled version is generated (then, it will be embedded in `<script>` directly without using npm)